OPATP/GTFSwizard/README.md

 - **Frequency Modifications:** Frequency adjustments are among the most common transit interventions.
-By using `filter_trip()` to select trips to be doubled, `delay_trip()` to change its first departure_time, and `merge_gtfs()` to add them to the original GTFS, users can represente increased frequencies, reflecting higher service levels.
+By using `filter_trip()` to select trips to be doubled, `delay_trip()` to change its first departure_time, and `merge_gtfs()` to add them to the original GTFS, users can represent increased frequencies, reflecting higher service levels.
 Conversely, filter_trip can be used to reduce service frequencies, allowing for the evaluation of cost-saving measures or temporary schedule adjustments;